 - Excessive Damages.
 Even if you are able to show that the defendant caused your damages, it will still likely return volley with the argument that your damages are not as much as you claim.
 Especially with intangible damages like reduced quality of life, defendants are commonly successfully in reducing the amount of compensation a plaintiff can recover for.
 Normally, these plaintiffs commit a number of errors that lower their recovery including the following: don’t preserve evidence quickly enough; don’t collect and itemize records and expenses; don’t use analogous case law to strengthen their claims for relief; and don’t forcefully push back against defendants’ theories of contributory negligence.

-Rosenfeld Injury Lawyers is a leading provider of award-winning legal services to clients who have suffered debilitating injuries in automotive accidents.
-Our law firm has access to all the resources you need to recover from your accident physically, emotionally and financially.
-Our Chicago auto injury lawyers have years of experience and successful track records, so you can be sure that your lawyer has the knowledge and qualifications required to obtain the highest probability of success.
+Rosenfeld Injury Lawyers LLC provides award-winning legal services to clients.
+Many suffered debilitating injuries in automotive accidents.
+Our firm has access to all the resources you need to recover.
+You might have physical, emotional and financial losses.
+Our Chicago auto injury lawyers have years of experience.
+We have a track record of success.
+You can be sure we have the knowledge and skill to win.